-The design basis for each item important to safety shall be systematically justified and documented.
-The documentation shall provide the necessary information for the operating organization to operate the plant safely.
+"The design basis for each item important to safety shall be systematically justified and documented.
+The documentation shall provide the necessary information for the operating organization to operate the plant safely."

 - 3.9.
 The overall I&C architecture and each I&C system should have a documented design basis. - 3.10.
 The overall I&C architecture is the organizational structure of the plant I&C systems.
 The overall I&C architecture of a nuclear power plant includes multiple I&C systems, each playing specific roles. - 3.11.
 The design basis identifies functions, conditions and requirements for the overall I&C and each individual I&C system.
-This information will then be used to allocate functions to each I&C system and to identify the safety classification of I&C systems.
-Also, the design basis will be used to establish design, implementation, construction, testing, and performance requirements. - 3.12.
-Note that in some instances, I&C system requirements will be identified as the nuclear power plant design and design basis are developed.
-Thus, the complete content of the I&C design bases might not be available at the beginning of the project. - 3.13.
-The development of the I&C design basis should be derived from the plant safety design basis documents, which should provide the following information: - a.
-The defence-in-depth concepts of the plant, - b.
-The safety functions to be provided (see paragraph 3.11), - c.
-The safety categorization, and the functional and performance requirements of the plant functions important to safety, - d.
-The priority principles between automatically and manually initiated actions; and between automatic actions where more than one system can activate a device or function, - e.
-Member State requirements for I&C licensing, - f.
-Member state requirements for I&C safety classification, - g.
-Member State requirements with respect to operational requirements, - h.
-Identification of critical digital assets for computer security, - i.
-Computer security vulnerability assessments and impact analyses,
+This information will-is then be used to categorize the functions and assign them to systems of the appropriate safety class [17]. - 3.12.
+Note that in some instances, I&C system requirements will be identified as the nuclear power plant design and design basis for the nuclear power plant are developed.
+Thus, the complete content of the I&C design basies might not be available at the beginning of the project.

-- i.
-Information and control needs and allocation, - k.
-Operating philosophy, - 1.
-Human reliability analysis, - m.
-Operating personnel roles, and - n.
+- 3.13.
+The development of the I&C design basis should be derived from the plant safety design basis documents, which and should provide the following information: - a.
+The defence-in-depth concepts of the plant; - b.
+The safety functions to be provided (see para graph 3.11); - c.
+The safety categorization, and the functional and performance requirements of the plant functions important to safety; - d.
+The priority principles concerning priority between automatically and manually initiated actions; and between automatic actions where more than one system can activate actuate a device or function; - e.
+Member State National requirements for licensing of I&C licensing systems; - f.
+Member state National requirements for safety classification of I&C; safety classification, - g.
+Member State National requirements with respect to operational requirements; - h.
+The analysis and identification of digital I&C systems critical to facility safety and security functions Identification of critical digital assets for computer security, - i.
+Computer security vVulnerabilityRisk assessments and impact analyses for computer security; - j.
+Information and control needs and allocation; - k.
+The ooperating philosophy at the plant; - 1.
+Human reliability analysis; - m.
+Roles of Ooperating personnel; roles, and - n.
 Staffing levels. - 3.14.
-The design bases should specify the necessary capability, reliability and functionality for the overall I&C and each individual I&C system, including: - a.
-All functional requirements, for example: - 1.
-The plant operational states in which each I&C system is required; - 2.
-The various plant configurations for which each I&C system is to be operational; - 3.
-The functional requirements for each plant state, each plant operational mode and during extended shutdown;
+In addition to the recommendations given in para\graph 3.15, the design basis for the safety systems should specify the following: - a.
+The limiting values of parameters required to actuate safety systems (analytical limits, see para\graph 6.209 and Fig\ure 3); - b.
+Variables and states that are to be displayed so that the operators can confirm the operation of protective system functions of the systems; - c.
+The justification for any safety actions that are not automatically initiated, including: - The occasions, incidents, time durations and plant conditions for which manual controlis allowed; - 2-ii.
+The justification for permitting initiation, or control after initiation, solely by manual means; - 3-iii.
+The range of environmental conditions of the operators' environment when they are expected to take manual action during plantin operational states and in accident conditions: